manggic/js-hindi-youtube/README.md

 1) for of loop can only be used for an iterator ( for ex: array, string )
 2) we are not using var because if we initialize any variable with var inside a scope.
 It is still available outside which create confusion.
+3) In browser, global object is Window hence this refers to browser window object.